SupratikB23/Meme-Context-Clustering/README.md

 > *"Meme culture is not noise - it's compressed cultural signal.
 Our job is to decompress it."*

-This submission was built for the **DataSprint Meme Context Clustering Hackathon (PS 2)** hosted by the **Data Science Club, NIST University**.
 The goal: cluster `5,819` meme descriptions into meaningful, human-interpretable thematic groups - using **no external datasets, no pre-trained models, and no AutoML**.

 ---

-## 1. Dataset Description
+## Dataset Description

 The competition dataset comprises 5,819 meme records, each described by three fields.